The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Incompatible Observables

 According to \eqref{eq:Scomp_AeB} and to the closure relation \eqref{eq:Rel_Chiusura}, it then follows:

 The observables $A$ and $B$, therefore, being expressible as linear combinations of the projectors of the same base, are each other compatible.

 An important consequence of the theorem just proved is that \emph{if two observables commute, also every function of one commutes with whatever function of the other}.
-If, in fact, the two observables commute each other, they are both expressible as a linear combination of the projectors obtained by multiplying the projectors of the bases associated with the two observables and discarding the null products.
+If, in fact, the two observables commute each other, they are both expressible as a linear combination of the projectors obtained by multiplying the projectors of the bases associated with the two observables and discarding the zero products.
 These projectors form a basis.
 Each function of the two observables, therefore, for \eqref{eq:Def_Funz_Oss_Gen}, will be expressible as a linear combination of the projectors of the same base, and then each pair of functions of the two observables will be constituted by compatible observables which commute among themselves.

-Another important consequence is given by the following theorem:\emph{ if an observable commutes with the elements of a basis of elementary projectors, then the observable is expressible as a linear combination of the projectors of the basis}.
-If, in fact, an observable $A$ commutes with the elements of a basis $\left\{ I_{k}\right\} $ of elementary projectors, after having written the observable $A$ in the form of the first of the \eqref{eq:Scomp_AeB}, it should first be noted that also every polynomial expression in $A$, in particular those of the form of the first of the \eqref{eq:Polinomi_AB}, commutes with each projector of the basis.
+Another important consequence is given by the following theorem:\emph{ if an observable commutes with the elements of a basis of pairwise orthogonal primitive projectors, then the observable is expressible as a linear combination of the projectors of the basis}.
+If, in fact, an observable $A$ commutes with the elements of a basis $\left\{ I_{k}\right\} $ of pairwise orthogonal, primitive projectors, after having written the observable $A$ in the form of the first of the \eqref{eq:Scomp_AeB}, it should first be noted that also every polynomial expression in $A$, in particular those of the form of the first of the \eqref{eq:Polinomi_AB}, commutes with each projector of the basis.
 This implies, as seen before, that also every projector $I_{A=a_{j}}$, which appears in the decomposition of $A$, commutes with each projector $I_{k}$ of the basis.
-The product $I_{A=a_{j}}I_{k}$ is therefore a projector and, for the properties of the elementary projectors, it is or null or equal to $I_{k}$ and mutually exclusive with all other products.
+The product $I_{A=a_{j}}I_{k}$ is therefore a projector and, for the properties of the primitive projectors, it is or zero or equal to $I_{k}$ and orthogonal to all other products.
 The thesis then follows by observing that it results:

 where $j_{k}$ is the only index for which one has:

 It is, finally, worth noting that the imaginary part of the product of two observables $A$ and $B$:

 is an observable which, for what above proved, gives a measure of their grade of incompatibility.